Implementation of integral surface tension formulations in a volume of fluid framework and their applications to Marangoni flows: Test cases

 \subsection{Damping of a capillary wave}

 Capillary waves are often generated in flows driven by surface tension and are damped through viscous dissipation.
 For sufficiently small amplitudes, this damping can be predicted by solving an initial value problem, as shown by Prosperetti \cite{prosperetti1981motion}.
 A standard test case based on this solution was proposed for the validation of the surface tension formulation by Popinet and Zaleski \cite{popinet1999front}.
 We consider a flat 2D interface between two identical fluids at rest.
-This interface, located at the center of the numerical domain, is perturbed with a cosine function of wavelength $\lambda$ and amplitude $a = 0.01 \lambda$.
-The numerical domain is a square of size $\lambda$, with periodic left and right boundaries, and free-slip top and bottom boundaries.
+This interface, located at the center of the numerical domain, is perturbed with a cosine function of wavelength $\lambda = 2 \textrm{ units}$ and amplitude $a = 0.01 \lambda$.
+The dynamics is controlled by dimensionless Laplace number given as The numerical domain is a square of size $\lambda$, with periodic left and right boundaries, and free-slip top and bottom boundaries.
 The evolution of the maximum amplitude of the perturbation $a_{max}$ is shown in figure \ref{fig:capwave}$a$ for all three methods described previously.
 Good agreement is achieved with the theoretical predictions of Prosperetti \cite{prosperetti1981motion}.
 The error is evaluated with the L2 norm

 where $a_{max}^{exact}$ is the theoretical estimation of the maximum amplitude, and $\omega_0$ is the frequency of the normal mode given as

 the error is also shown in figure \ref{fig:capwave}$b$, where we show that all methods have a second order convergence with the refinement of the grid size for this test case.